shidhincr/shidhincr.github.com/source/_posts/2014-02-11-mastering-the-scope-of-a-directive-in-angularjs.markdown

 	2. "="   ( Direct model binding / two-way binding )
 	3. "&"   ( Behaviour binding / Method binding  )

-All these prefixes takes the data from the attributes of the directive element.
+All these prefixes receives data from the attributes of the directive element.
 Let's re-look at the HTML code:

 ```html
 {% raw %}